river-live/server/README.md

 It is meant to be deployed as an AWS ECS cluster using [AWS Fargate](https://aws.amazon.com/fargate/).
 As such, it includes a `Dockerfile` so that an image can be built and uploaded to e.g. [Docker Hub](https://hub.docker.com/).
 A public image of this app can be found [here](https://hub.docker.com/repository/docker/catherinemond/river-demo-redis).
 It is currently used for River beta deployment.

+If you're using River as is, there is nothing you need to do!
+This repository simply lets you have a look at what's going on inside your WebSocket server.

 ### Push your image to Docker Hub

+**This step is needed only if you fork and modify the River project**

 This is an open source project, feel free to fork it and modify it!